 Family Educational Rights and Privacy Act of 1974, as amended, governs the release of information to the public.
 ‘Directory information’ can be released without the student’s consent.
 A student can request the College not to release directory information.
 Contact the Registrar’s Office for more information.
 This must be done each semester.

-The Student Records Manager is the custodian of student records and is responsible for the administration of compliance with the Family Educational Rights and Privacy Act of 1974 (FERPA).
+The Registrar is the custodian of student records and is responsible for the administration of compliance with the Family Educational Rights and Privacy Act of 1974 (FERPA).

 FERPA applies to the release of student education records and affords students certain rights regarding those records.
 The law also requires institutions to advise students of their rights concerning education records and of certain categories of public information that the College has designated as ‘directory information.’
 The essence of the act is that college students must be permitted to inspect their own educational records.
 School officials may not disclose personally identifiable information about students nor permit inspection of their records without the student’s written permission with some expectations.